dtrelogan/react-formstate/docs/walkthrough.md

 &nbsp;

-This is much better.
-Best of all, as your forms grow in complexity, **react-formstate continues to be an asset**.
+This is much better, and this is only a simple form.
+Where react-formstate **really shines** is when you get to more complex use cases.
 Unlike many other react form packages, react-formstate handles complex forms gracefully, without getting in your way.

-There are *many* examples here demonstrating advanced use cases and ways to write elegant, maintainable code using react-formstate.
+Please reference the other examples here to learn advanced use cases and more ways to write elegant, maintainable code using react-formstate.